explodinggiraffes/exploding-giraffe-imgui/README.md

 You can use `README - ExplodingGiraffe project properties.txt` for ideas on how you might want to structure your own project using these libraries and VS build events.

 Note: Exploding Giraffes has its VS solution and project files in different directories for flexibility (e.g., we want the solution to encompass different projects that all rely upon the libraries in `extern`.)
-There is nothing specific to GLFW, ImGuim, etc. dictating this structure.
+There is nothing specific to GLFW, ImGui, etc. dictating this structure.

 ### Motivation